 Energy efficiency has become increasingly popular in the budget-conscious times in which we live.
-With everyone looking to save money and pinch pennies, the utility bill seems a good place to start and for good reason.
+With everyone looking to save money and pinch pennies, the utility bill seems a good place to start, and for good reason.
 Our utility bills are never going to go away and are directly impacted by our daily actions.
 With a few changes in our habits, and perhaps a small investment in new products, we can ultimately save money.
 However, there are numerous myths and misconceptions in the world of energy efficiency of which to be wary.
 Here on the Comfort Corner, we’ll shed some light on these misunderstandings and get to the bottom line in energy efficiency.

 Energy Efficiency Myths

 Energy Efficiency is Expensive: Of the two we have talked about, this is certainly the most destructive.
-The misconception that energy efficiency is expensive, prevents people from saving money, and prevents new technology from receiving the backing it deserves.
+The misconception that energy efficiency is expensive, prevents people from saving money and prevents new technology from receiving the backing it deserves.
 Truly, this apprehension slows progress.
 Energy efficiency is an investment that will not only reduce costs without reducing comfort or convenience but also pay for itself over time in savings.
 This is perfectly illustrated in the use of light bulbs.
-Compact fluorescent lighting (or the new and even more efficient LED light bulbs) are vastly more efficient than their incandescent counterparts.
+Compact fluorescent lighting (or the new and even more efficient LED light bulbs) is vastly more efficient than its incandescent counterparts.
 Granted, the CFL bulbs have a higher upfront cost, but the difference in efficiency makes the CFL bulb the cheaper option overall.

 The Same Is True for Furnace Efficiency!